sastraxi/scxlcbo/README.md

 * I did not provide a mobile-ready layout for this webapp due to its limited use case; if Michelle is looking to have a beer after work on Friday, she is by definition at work when this desire strikes.
 Therefore, it's enough that she is able to interact with the site on her work computer.
-* I assume the viewer's browser window is at least 1000 pixels wide.
+* I assume the viewer's browser window is at least 940 pixels wide.
-* The LCBO APU used has some Sake products in the beer category; I've filtered these out.
+* The LCBO API used has some Sake products in the beer category; I've tried to filter these out.
 * By design, the database and API services know nothing about each other.
 * I have optimized the app in (slight) favour of a database that is quicker to respond than the API.